IR-4 Award Criteria

 - Nominees can be anyone associated with the program except that active members of the PMC are not eligible to receive the award.
 The number of nominees is not restricted, but a maximum of 3 persons will receive the award.

-- The nomination must show evidence of outstanding achievements well beyond normal job performance and that the achievements have resulted in a major positive impact on the IR-4 program.
+- The nomination must show evidence of outstanding achievements well beyond normal job performance where the achievements have resulted in a major positive impact on the IR-4 program.

 - The award will take the form of an engraved plaque, special recognition at an award reception, and a sum of $1,000 from funding provided by IR-4 Headquarters.
 In addition, the nominating region or regions (including IR-4 Headquarters and ARS as regions in this regard) will provide funding for the awardee to attend the meeting.